alexpacheco/lurc/lurc.md

 * Access granted through a variety of programs
 - University Allocations
    - Large requests >400K SUs: Requests accepted every six months, in March and September.
-160M SUs awarded in total each allocation cycle
+220M SUs available in spring and fall
    - Small requests <400K SUs: U.S. university researchers who are supported by NSF awards can request a small allocation for each NSF award.
 Requests accepted throughout the year and reviewed/awarded within a few business days.